cadesmith/ANNFinal_Project/blog_post.md

 ## Introduction
 Our primary interest was to explore how reinforcement learning models are used to create models (such as AlphaGo) that are able to automatically play and win various games on their own.

-We wanted to focus specifically on one type of RLmodel: the Deep Q Network.
-This model is one of the most commonly used
+We wanted to focus specifically on one type of RLmodel: the Deep Q Network published by Google DeepMind in 2015.
+This model is one of the most commonly used in reinforcement learning

 Our main focuses of this project are comparing affect these factors on model's performance:
 * Policies